-- · Optical DVD drive or a virtual media (ISO image) is connected virtually to a server. - Software RAID or PowerEdge RAID controller is installed with the latest firmware, and at least two hard-disk drives are available for creating the virtual disk.
-For information about the supported controllers and related firmware, see the operating system documentation. - NOTE: You can install the operating system on media such as Dual SD or PCle SSD.
-However, RAID configuration is not supported on these media. - For installing an operating system in an unattended mode, make sure that you copy the required configuration file (autounattend.xml for Windows and ks.cfg for RHEL 7) to a USB or network share. - \cdot $\;$ Ensure the Lifecycle Controller Operating System Driver pack is installed.
+- · Optical DVD drive, virtual media, or a bootable USB drive is connected to a server. - Software RAID or PowerEdge RAID controller is installed with the latest firmware, and at least two hard-disk drives are available for creating the virtual disk.
+For information about the supported controllers and related firmware, see the operating system documentation. - NOTE: You can install the operating system on media such as Dual SD or PCIe SSD.
+However, RAID configuration is not supported on these media. - For installing an operating system in an unattended mode, make sure that you copy the required configuration file (autounattend.xml for Windows and ks.cfg for RHEL 7) to a USB or network share. - · Ensure the Lifecycle Controller Operating System Driver pack is installed.